 The Beacon Hill, Alta Vista, and a portion of Mershons subdivisions make up the Beacon Hill Historic District, which were platted during the Florida Land Boom era of the 1920s and give the local District its name.
 Located a mile and a half south of downtown, Beacon Hill consists of approximately ten blocks south of the Dixieland Historic District (boundaries of both Districts are contiguous) west of S. Florida Avenue, north of Beacon Road, and east of Fairview Avenue.
-When first developed in the 1923, this District was considered "out in the country" and was surrounded by many orange groves.
+When first developed in 1923, this District was considered "out in the country" and was surrounded by many orange groves.

-Within this District, two distinct residential neighborhoods exist: Alta Vista to the north, which comprises W. Belvedere and W. Maxwell Streets, and

-Beacon Hill to the south, which consists of six streets named for Native American tribes (Pueblo, Comanche, Cherokee, Pawnee, Seminole, and Shawnee Trails).
+Within this District, two distinct residential neighborhoods exist: Alta Vista to the north, which comprises W. Belvedere and W. Maxwell Streets, and Beacon Hill to the south, which consists of six streets named for Native American tribes (Pueblo, Comanche, Cherokee, Pawnee, Seminole, and Shawnee Trails).
 While some of the historic homes in the Alta Vista neighborhood are larger and more ornately decorated than the modestly-designed houses in Dixieland, the east-west street orientation and lot pattern is similar.
 However, sidewalks do not exist on Belvedere and Maxwell Streets, and no alleys are present in this District.
 The Beacon Hill neighborhood is suburban in character with its curvilinear street system and larger lots.
 The District is characterized by its expansive tree canopy, and the Live Oak is used as its neighborhood symbol.

 The historic housing stock in this District was built primarily in the 1920s and consists of one and two-story dwellings.
-A wide variety of architectural styles are present, including frame and masonry vernacular, Colonial Revival, Tudor, Mediterranean
+A wide variety of architectural styles are present, including frame and masonry vernacular, Colonial Revival, Tudor, Mediterranean Revival, Chateauesque, Italianate, Dutch Colonial along S. Florida Avenue, most of the properties in this commercial corridor have been converted to office use.
+Several of these properties still contain historic buildings that contribute to the generally residential character of the District.

-Revival, Chateauesque, Italianate, Dutch Colonial Revival, Monterey, Ranch, and modest Queen Anne.
+Revival, Monterey, Ranch, and modest Queen Anne.
 As in other historic districts, the Bungalow style is the most common.
 Most of the residences are one- and two-story wooden frame homes.
 From its earliest days, this neighborhood tended towards upper-middle class and boasted many mayors and state legislators as residents.